YangLin404/lora_weather_station/demo/weather_station/proximus/http/src/install/README.md

 # Installing LoRa Microservice
-Follow steps below to get LoRa REST server running.
+Follow steps below to get LoRa Microservice running.
 ## <a name="Prerequirements"></a> Requirements
 * Git
 * JDK 1.8 or above